DistributedProofreaders/guiguts/README.txt

 includes guiguts.pl and supporting files and helper applications, including those for working with RST and PGTEI files, excluding image viewer and spellchecker.
-It should work out of the box by running guiguts.bat (it includes copies of perl and Python languages).
+It should work out of the box by running run_guiguts.bat (it includes copies of perl and Python languages).

 MAC: